openvinotoolkit/training_extensions/docs/source/get_started/quick_start.rst

 Optimization
 *************

-1. ``otx optimize`` optimizes a model using NNCF or POT depending on the model format.
+1. ``otx optimize`` optimizes a model using NNCF or POT depending on the model format, using NNCF framework [#TODO link].

 - NNCF optimization used for trained snapshots in a framework-specific format such as checkpoint (pth) file from Pytorch.
 It optimizes model during training.
 - POT optimization used for models exported in the OpenVINO IR format.
 It performs post-training optimization.